Best Online Degrees in: Business Administration in Finance

 The problem solving and managerial skills that students develop in this program are useful in a number of occupations.
 Students with a bachelor's degree in business administration and a concentration in finance can work as financial analysts, loan officers, financial planners, debt managers, and insurance managers.
 They may work in a number of industries, from real estate to computer and information systems management.

 As potential careers vary, so do projected salaries.
-The median annual salary of financial analysts was $74,350 as of May 2010, according to the US Bureau of Labor Statistics' Occupational Outlook Handbook.
+The median annual salary of financial analysts was $74,350, according to the US Bureau of Labor Statistics' Occupational Outlook Handbook.
 Meanwhile, the median annual wage of loan officers was $56,490.
 Note that salary projections will vary based on job availability, as well as employer, level of experience, location, and general economic circumstances.